 Look at that pretty llama guarding the hallway.
 La llama se llama Yolanda.
 (That was our first password this year and it was a hit!)

 I’ve saved the best for last…step into my Secret Passageway of Treasures!
+The Hallway of Mystery!
 This is the ONLY redeeming factor of my trailer.
 There’s a hallway that connects the two Spanish classrooms and we’ve packed it full of props!
 When my dear friend Paula and I got banished (Spanished?!) to the portables, we pooled our props and organized them in the shared hallway.
 It’s awesome because kids can’t mess with them and they’re easy for us both to access.
 (My dear Paula is retiring this year.
 We’ve collaborated every.single.school.day for the past decade- I don’t know how I’ll manage without her!
 I am going to miss her terribly but thankfully I won’t be missing her props.
 She’s leaving them for us to play with! ¡Gracias, Paulita!
 I don’t know how you will manage in retirement without your plastic steering wheel!)

 So fun during storytelling!
 At the critical point in the story, I tell them “Momento, clase”, dramatically fling the door wide open and seconds later appear with The.Perfect.Prop.
 Their eyes meet across the crowded dance floor… Quick!
 Grab the battery operated disco ball from the “romántico” cubby!

 Who doesn’t need a drawer labeled “Piratas” in their life?!
 There’s also two drawers dedicated to body parts (small and large!) and another labeled “armas” (written in Spanish, as to not worry the administrator who passes from one classroom to the other!)

 That’s it!
 That’s Home Sweet Portable.
 I’d love to see pics of your classroom too!
 I’m always looking for new ideas!

 Hope you’re school year and have a wonderful summer!